 The best way to illustrate the differences between the mean, median and mode is to consider a given set of numbers.
 For example, consider the following:

 3, 5, 1, 4, 5,

 The mean is found by adding all of the data values together and dividing by how many there are.
 For the set of numbers given above the mean is given by:

-The median is the middle data entry once all of the data values have been put into ascending order.
+The median is the middle data entry once all of the data values have been put into ascending order:

 Note that the middle data entry is only explicitly clear when there is an odd number of data points.
 When then umber of data points is even….

 The mode is the most common number in the given set of numbers.
 For the set above, the most common number is 5, hence, the mode is 5.

 The above examples illustrate how to find measures of central tendency (or averages) for grouped discrete data.
 The introduction of additional numbers or the removal of numbers affects the different averages in different ways.
 For example,… Other examples may include identifying the missing numbers given certain snippets of information.